 Transcatheter aortic valve replacement (TAVR)

-Transcatheter aortic valve replacement (TAVR) is a minimally invasive procedure to replace a narrowed aortic valve that fails to open properly (aortic valve stenosis).
+Transcatheter aortic valve replacement (TAVR) is a minimally invasive heart procedure to replace a narrowed aortic valve that fails to open properly (aortic valve stenosis).
 Transcatheter aortic valve replacement is sometimes called transcatheter aortic valve implantation (TAVI).

 Why it's done